prime31/Nez/Nez.github.io/docs/features/ECS/SceneEntityComponentSystem.md

 ---
-id: EntityComponentSystem
+id: SceneEntityComponentSystem
-title: Entity Component System
+title: Scene/Entity/Component System
 ---

 Most of Nez revolves around an Entity-Component system (ECS).
 The Nez ECS is not unlike any other ECS you may have worked with so it should be instantly familiar.